Parked in the same spot for 47 years, a car becomes a local monument

 Restored and displayed in town

 Result: the car remained parked in the same place for 47 years.
 Sufficient time to make the vehicle a local attraction, frequently photographed by tourists and gradually becoming a symbol of Conegliano.
-The Lancia Fulvia is even listed as a heritage site on Google Maps (…) Read more on 20minutes
+The Lancia Fulvia is even listed as a heritage site on Google Maps.

+But the car was finally moved on October 20.
+Road works are actually planned to remove the parking spaces located in front of the buildings in this street.
+The owner agreed to the removal of his vehicle on condition that it “is not treated as a wreck”.

+His wish will be granted, confirmed a spokesperson for the municipality.
+The Lancia Fulvia will be restored by local contractors and will then be displayed in the city as a historical monument or a statue.
+“I would be happy to see it showcased as it deserves,” said Angelo Fregolent, delighted with the fate planned for his car.